cambridge-ceu/csd3/applications/quarto.md

     help            [command]             - Show this help or the help of a sub-command.
 ```

-We can prooceed with a `qmd` as follows,
+We can prooceed with a `test.qmd` as follows,

 ```qmd
 ---